 Copy permalink to share

 Zigadenus glaberrimus Michaux.
-Large Death-camas, Snakeroot.
-Phen: Late Jun-early Sep; Aug-Nov.
-Hab: Sandhill seepage bogs, pine savannas, pocosin edges.
-Dist: Se.
+Common name: Large Death-camas, Snakeroot.
+Phenology: Late Jun-early Sep; Aug-Nov.
+Habitat: Sandhill seepage bogs, pine savannas, pocosin edges.
+Distribution: Se.
 VA south to Panhandle FL, west to MS, on the Coastal Plain.
-Reports from montane NC (Kartesz 2020) are false reports.

 Origin/Endemic status: Endemic